becodeorg/Workshop-BeCode-antwerp/README.md

 Most good tutorials start with a decent portion of theory before you get to the actual programming.

-If you just want to start writing some JavaScript code right to discover what it can do, you can follow [this introduction](http://jsforcats.com/) on JavaScript.
+If you just want to start writing some JavaScript code as soon as possible to discover what it can do, you can follow [this introduction](http://jsforcats.com/) on JavaScript.